HomeTrue North Blog

 13. Whyte Lake

 Located approximately 30 minutes away from downtown Vancouver, the Whyte Lake trailhead takes hikers into the lake.
-This 5 km loop-trial averages two hours time to complete and takes you to a tranquil lake in the hills over Horseshoe Bay.
-The lake is bordered by trails, wetlands, creeks, and old-growth woodland.
-Whyte Lake is a lovely place to swim in the summer, with its charming pier.
-Hikers follow Nelson and Whyte Creeks on the route to the lake.
+This 5-kilometre (3-mile) trail takes about two hours to complete and leads you to a tranquil lake in the hills over Horseshoe Bay.
+The lake is bordered by wetland, creeks, and old-growth forest.
+Whyte Lake is a lovely place to swim in the summer and has a dock.
+Hikers follow Nelson and Whyte Creeks to the lake.
 It's a tranquil environment, perfect for a quick weekend day trip.

 14. Green Timbers Lake

 If you are looking for a fishing spot to visit with your friends near Vancouver, visit Green Timbers Lake in Surrey.
-One of the best fishing lakes near Vancouver, the lake is usually full of trout and black bullhead all year long.
-Swimming, wading or watercraft are not permitted in the lake, but you can enjoy the surrounding trails.
-Whether for strolling, riding a bicycle, or fishing, it is an ideal destination for a day in nature.
+One of the best fishing lakes near Vancouver, the lake is usually stocked with rainbow trout.
+Swimming, wading, and boating are not permitted in the lake, but you can enjoy the surrounding trails.
+Whether for strolling, cycling, or fishing, it is an ideal destination for a day in nature.

 Nature trail in Green Timbers Park in Surrey, British Columbia